 - Stickers must be less than 100 KB.

 - Stickers must be static - animated stickers are not supported.

 Message bodies are not supported when sending stickers.
 Any message body included in a request with a sticker will be ignored.

 If a WhatsApp media message was not delivered, there are a few likely explanations:

 - The media message was not sent during an active session with the user (see Rules and Limitations above).

 - Twilio encountered an error when trying to get your media.

-- Your message, including media, is larger than 16 MB.
+- Your message, including media, is larger than the limit for that file type.

 - The content-type headers of your media attachment do not match the file extension (for example, content-type is image/jpg but file extension is .png).